ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 LATERAL FLATTEN(t.<variant_column>, recursive=>true) f;
 ```

 For a Tutorial on using JSON data with Snowflake look at [Tutorial: JSON Basics](https://docs.snowflake.net/manuals/user-guide/json-basics-tutorial.html).
+For a full list of built-in functions, Snowflake provides to build and access Semi-Structured Data, refer to [Snowflake SemiStructured Data Functions](https://docs.snowflake.net/manuals/sql-reference/functions-semistructured.html).

 ---
-During the course of this blog we have examined Snowflake Views and discussed some of the limitations and best recommended practices for using them.
-We also explored a few of the functions Snowflake provides in order to access Semi-Structured Data.
+During this blog, we have examined Snowflake Views and discussed some of the limitations and best-recommended practices for using them.
+We also explored a few of the functions Snowflake provides to access Semi-Structured Data.

 As always, for more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.